Orange County Business Reputation Marketing: 9 Proven Ways to Build Trust & Dominate Local Markets

 Way 5: Engage & Educate on Social Channels

-With 91% of small businesses using social media, simply having accounts isn't enough—you need to stand out through genuine engagement and valuable content.
+With 91% of small businesses using social media, simply having accounts isn't enough—you need to stand out through genuine engagement and valuable content that resonates with Orange County audiences.

 The 4:1 helpful content rule works because it builds trust before asking for anything in return.
 For every promotional post about your services, share four pieces of valuable content.
 This might include industry tips, behind-the-scenes glimpses, customer success stories, or answers to frequently asked questions.